 Gilbert snorted.
 “This is a pretty sorry casket.

 Continuing to snicker at his unhilarious joke, Gilbert guided them to where the others were gathered.
-As he approached them, Olive formed a small ball of vitae flame with his hand for light.
+As Olive approached them, he formed a small ball of vitae flame with his hand for light.
 The enclosed space caused the smell of smoke to intensify, and Olive had to suppress the urge to gag.
 As he tried to keep the flame steady, his shoulder began to pulsate painfully and the world around him swam.
 He staggered slightly, extinguishing the flame and gripping his shoulder.

 “It’s alright, Olivier,” Trystan said, looking back at him with concern and holding up his flame-tipped arrow.
 “I’ll light the way for us.”